SaraBonati/SaraBonati/README.md

 Hey there!
 My name is Sara, I am currently working as a Data Ops Engineer at Statista 🛠️

+You can learn more about me at https://bento.me/sarabonati

 ### Previous work experience
 - Graduate Assistant @ Center for Humans and Machines (Max Planck Institute for Human Development)
 - Studentische Hilfskraft @ Plasticity Lab (Max Planck Institute for Human Development)